 For many people, goldfish are seen as some of the easiest pets to keep, as proper food and a clean tank is usually all they need to thrive.
-However, they can live a long time and some people may decide they can no longer look after their family pet.
+However, they can live a long time and, eventually, some people may decide they can no longer look after them.

 It isn’t just bringing goldfish to public ponds and watercourses which is creating an issue.
-Surprisingly, many people are flushing goldfish down the toilet, which feed into some waterways.
+Shockingly, many people are flushing live goldfish down the toilet!